josephtheengineer/uplink/README.md

 See CONTRIBUTING.md

 ## Licence
-This project is licenced with MIT, see LICENSE.md
+This project is licenced with MIT because it is the same licence that the Godot Engine uses, see LICENSE.md for details.